aubm/aubm-website/content/posts/everybody-should-play-dungeons-and-dragons.md

 Players can gradually switch from third person to first person, and even end up making actresses and actors out of themselves, whether to emotionally invest in a dramatic moment, or to lighten a particularly intense sequence with humor.
 You can't force these moments, but when they happen, they are precious, and it is important to encourage them.

-However it is important to remember that unless you are on the set of Critical Role, chances are that people around you are not actors.
+However, it is important to remember that unless you are on the set of Critical Role, chances are that people around you are not actors.
 The boundary between what is in-game and out-of-game can blur very quickly, and even when it remains clear, a player could possibly be affected by seeing their character being too often the target of our humor or our emotional surges, even when it seems harmless to us.

 The idea of this rule is not to define a line not to be crossed, but to make us more aware of the fact that others may not always easily read our intentions, even when they are good.
 It is useful to take a step back and read the room from time to time.